LucasMpa/LucasMpa/README.md

 ### Connect with me:

 <p align="left">
 📫  Want to talk to me?
-Send me a message on one of these social networks below !
+Send me a message on one of the links below!
 </p>

 <p align="left">